GAICo: A Deployed and Extensible Framework for Evaluating Diverse and Multimodal Generative AI Outputs: The Framework

 \subsection{Comprehensive Metric Library}

 \g\ provides a carefully designed library of metrics spanning textual analysis, structured data, and multimedia (audio and image).
 This comprehensive approach addresses the reality that modern GenAI applications produce complex, multi-modal outputs that traditional text-only tools cannot adequately assess.
 The library includes n-gram-based (BLEU, ROUGE), text similarity (Jaccard, Cosine), and semantic (BERTScore) metrics.
 For structured data, it offers specialized metrics for automated planning sequences (\texttt{PlanningLCS}) and time-series (\texttt{TimeSeriesDTW}).
 For multimedia, it integrates established metrics for image (SSIM, PSNR) and audio (SNR, Spectrogram Distance) quality.
-Detailed descriptions of each metric are available in Section 3\ref{sec:appendix_metrics} of the Appendix.